kornelillyes/EDM/README.md

 3, Somehow this layout is already patented.
 I tried to look and didn't find anything though.

 4, Transformer design.
 Maybe this layout is prone to saturation?

+5, Voltages on the primary.
+Voltages on the primary and after the resonant tanks are rather high.
+This makes for demanding isolation requirements for the transformer and high voltage requirements for the parallel capacitors.

+6, High AC Currents on the capacitors.
+High AC currents on the capacitors make for demanding selection criteria.

+# Work so far

+I have simulated the phase shifted resonant tank circuits in Multisim and the results seem promising, with tweaking the component parameters this can be a workable design.

+According to the SPICE simulation of course, which could mean anything and nothing in real life.
+But the authors of the Chinese paper made it work allegedly.

 # TL;DR
 A new current source topology is proposed for EDM pulse generation and also for other possible applications.
 It works by phase-shifting two (or multiple, perhaps more?) resonant tanks.